rien7/obsidian-colorful-tag/README.md

 Make your tag more **beautiful** and **powerful**!
 ## Features

-- Add prefix or suffix to a tag
+- Add many settings to style your tag
-- Change the text size or text color
-- Change the tag's radius size or tag’s background color
-- Global setting or per tag setting
+- Global setting for all tags
 - Reorder tag setting by drag and drop
 - Tag detail for each tag
 - Add default value for tag detail
+- Add shadow text for each tag

 You can use `{{DATE}}` in tag detail default value, it will be replaced by current date.